Why this matters

 The cost is deferred conflict.
 It resurfaces later, when changes are harder and trust is already under pressure.

-Surfacing real alignment early
+Surfacing real decision cycles alignment early

 Effective teams test alignment deliberately.